jmbucknall/EZDSL/ezdsl.md

   list, and moving all the data objects from the cursor onwards to the new list.

-  In DEBUG mode, an assertion error (ascSplitEdges) will occur if the cursor is at BeforeFirst or AfterLast.
-In other words, at least one data object must be moved; you cannot call Split to create an empty list.
+  In DEBUG mode, an assertion error (`ascSplitEdges`) will occur if the cursor is at `BeforeFirst` or `AfterLast`.
+In other words, at least one data object must be moved; you cannot call `Split` to create an empty list.

 TDList
 ----------------------------------------------------------------------
 This is a linked list of data objects.
-Compared with TLinkList, this implementation uses external 'cursors' which point to the various data objects, and you move these cursors along the list by means of the list's methods.
+Compared with `TLinkList`, this implementation uses external 'cursors' which point to the various data objects, and you move these cursors along the list by means of the list's methods.
 You can examine the data object that a cursor is pointing to, or insert a new one before or after a given cursor, or delete the data object at a cursor (unlink it).
-Again, there are two special cursor positions: before the first data object (BeforeFirst) and after the last data object (AfterLast).
+Again, there are two special cursor positions: before the first data object (`BeforeFirst`) and after the last data object (`AfterLast`).
 Even in an empty list these are different.

-The difference between this object and TLinkList is in the use of external cursors, and also in the internal implementation.
+The difference between this object and `TLinkList` is in the use of external cursors, and also in the internal implementation.
 This object uses nodes with two links (hence 'doubly linked') rather than one.